misiektoja/steam_monitor/docs/configuration.md

 [`--setup`](setup-and-first-run.md#guided-setup) asks whether to save the target.
 Declining leaves `TARGET_STEAM_ID` empty and the printed start commands include the profile instead.

 Path settings are validated before startup opens files.
-An invalid value names the setting to correct.
+A monitoring run stops and names the setting to correct. `--doctor`, `--setup` and the `--set-...` commands report the same setting and continue on the built-in value, so it can still be repaired.
 Command-line path overrides still take precedence.

 ## SMTP Settings